MMucahit/Docker_PostgreSQL/README.md

 # Docker_PostgreSQL

-This code do download dataset and upload postgresql.
+This code do download dataset and upload to postgresql.